brotatos/divine/README.md

 # Divine #

 ## What is it? ##
-A text-based dungeon crawler where you, as a wizard or warrior, explore the Divine castle.
+A text-based dungeon crawler where you, a thief, explore the Divine castle in search of treasure.

 ## How do I play? ##
 > python divine.py